tkm404/CapstoneProgLog/README.md

 * 7/7/2023 14:27 Scratch coding the deck element.
 Will adjust as needed for my game's mechanics.
 * 7/7/2023 14:45 Research period for best ways to make my decks work.
 * 7/7/2023 15:05 Returning to original source for now.
 More research.
+* 7/7/2023 15:23 Continue research on rendering deck in Unity.